EduardoNunes5/eduardonunes5/README.md

 <details>
 <summary>facts about me</summary>
-- I like watching anime.
-The very first I watched was Naruto.<br>
+- I like watching animes.
+The very first I watched was Naruto at about 8 / 9 years old.<br>
 - I like watching series as well.<br>
 - I like watching amv on youtube.<br>
 </details>